 Another newer basketball series that came out last year and has already earned a second-season renewal is HBO’s Winning Time.

-Winning Time is set in the 1980s and follows both the professional and personal lives of the 1980s Los Angeles Lakers – a team that even now is regarded as the best and most revered basketball teams of all time.
+Winning Time is set in the 1980s and follows both the professional and personal lives of the 1980s Los Angeles Lakers – a team that even now is regarded as the best and most revered basketball team of all time.

 The series starts with Jerry Buss buying the Los Angeles Lakers and the team drafting college phenom Earvin “Magic” Johnson.